Sunghwan Byun

 Bio

 Sunghwan researches discourse and social interaction for teaching and learning mathematics, statistics, and data science.
-He is an Assistant Professor of Mathematics Education in the Department of STEM Education at NC State and is the Director of Educational Research in the NC State Data Science Academy.
+He is an Assistant Professor of Mathematics Education in the Department of STEM Education and is the Director of Educational Research in the Data Science and AI Academy at NC State.
 Prior to his academic career, he was a high school mathematics teacher and a National Board Certified Teacher.
-His current projects aim to enhance undergraduate data science and statistics instruction, and support instructors in facilitating productive and equitable learning opportunities for students with historically marginalized backgrounds.
+His current projects aim to enhance undergraduate data science and statistics instruction, and support instructors in facilitating productive and equitable learning opportunities to broaden participation by students with historically marginalized backgrounds.

 Education